CSCfi/swift-browser-ui/CONTRIBUTING.md

 ### Testing

-We have unit tests and currently no integration tests, and always in need of more.
-In our Git workflow unit tests are run on every Push and Merge Request.
+We have a handful of unit tests and UI tests.
+In our Git workflow unit tests are run on every Push and Pull Request, while UI tests run on every Pull Request.

+For more information this guide on [swift-browser-ui testing](https://swift-browser-ui.readthedocs.io/en/latest/testing.html) might be worth a read.

 ### Submitting Issues